 These are moves that attempt to pull your body into rotation.
 Allowing your body to rotate isn’t inherently problematic (rotating is a fundamental human movement pattern).
 However, if you are pregnant or recovering from pregnancy, you want to avoid rotation with disassociation of hips and shoulders (or twisting).
 In other words, we want to keep our trunk in neutral — hips and shoulders moving together — during rotation.
 The movements below will help you practice.

-- Pallof Press: If you have access to a cable machine, this is a great movement.
-With the cable to your side, it will try to pull your torso toward it into rotation, so you will have to work hard to resist this rotation, especially when your arms are extended further away from your body.
-You can also do this move with a resistance band.
-Just tie the band to an anchor point or have someone else hold the other end of the band.
+- Pallof Press: This movement can be done with a cable at the gym or a simple resistance band and door anchor at home.
+With the band or cable anchored at one end, it will try to pull you into rotation, so you will have to work hard to resist this rotation, especially when your arms are extended further away from your body.
+You can add challenge to this movement by moving your feet closer together, or even stand on one foot.

 - Bird-Dog: This highly beneficial core exercise is an anti-rotation movement because you have to resist tipping toward the direction of the extended arm, as shown at the end.
-It’s also a bit of an anti-extension movement, as you have to resist sinking into the lower back arch as you extend you extend your arm and leg.
+It’s also a bit of an anti-extension movement, as you have to resist sinking into the lower back arch as you extend you extend your arm and leg (which is a common error).
 Inhale before beginning, then do the entire movement on the exhale.
+When done properly, Bird Dog is a challenging and highly beneficial core movement.
 Once you master this, you can work on holding the extended position for a few breath cycles.

-- Open Door: Horizontal pulls are highly beneficial upper body moves that help improve posture, but doing them single-sided like this Open Door also adds in some anti-rotation core work.
+- Standing Single Arm Row: Horizontal pulls are highly beneficial upper body moves that help improve posture, but doing them single-sided like this also adds in some anti-rotation core work.
 Notice how when the arm extends forward on the release, the body wants to get pulled into rotation (as shown at the end).
 Therefore, the core muscles must work to maintain a stiff trunk to avoid this twisting motion.

 Incorporate a blend of “anti” core exercises into your training (especially anti-flexion and anti-lateral flexion).
 The more you practice them, the stronger your core gets, and the more you are able to resist the everyday forces that pull your body out of neutral alignment.
 This means easier and more efficient movement, fewer pains and injuries, and yes…even a flatter tummy post-baby.